SAP-samples/event-driven-integrations-codejam/exercises/08-cloudevents-sdk/README.md

 > Note: If you see an error message, make sure that you have set the environment variables correctly in the `.env` file.
 Also, a solution for this exercise is available in the `.sap/code/08-cloudevents-sdk` folder.

 > [!TIP]
-> 💡 You can subscribe to the `codejam/edi/ce/[your-sap-community-username]/nodejs` topic, via the `CodePen Try Me!` page, to see the CloudEvent message being published.
+> 💡 You can subscribe to the `codejam/edi/ce/[your-sap-community-username]/nodejs` topic, via the `Try Me!` page, to see the CloudEvent message being published.

 ## Summary